 '''

 su - openemm

 $ tar -xvzpf openemm-runtime-<release>.tar.gz

-$ OMT.sh

 '''

-At the first start OMT checks for certain packages and settings and offers to change them.
+At the first start OST checks for certain packages and settings and offers to change them.

-While OpenEMM needs Python 3.8 or higher to work, OMT itself is fine with any version 3 of, i.e. the python3 package of the operating system would be sufficient.

-OMT is an interactive command line tool, which should be your preferred way to check, configure and update various components of OpenEMM.
+While OpenEMM needs Python 3.11 or higher to work, OST itself is fine with older versions 3 of, i.e. the python3 package of the operating system would be sufficient.
+OST is an interactive command line tool, which should be your preferred way to check, configure and update various components of OpenEMM.